tenaciousdlg/cloudflare_terraform/waf/README.md

 ## Pre-requisites

-An important thing to know at the beginning of this is that if you're going to use Terraform to manage the new WAF, you must only use Terraform.
-If you've already created a ruleset (toggled on the new WAF) in the dashboard, you must delete that ruleset first so that it can then be created with Terraform.
-That needs to be done via the API with two calls.
+An important thing to know at the beginning of this tutorial is that if you're going to use Terraform to manage the new WAF you must only use Terraform.
+If you havve already created a ruleset (toggled on the new WAF) in the dashboard you must delete that ruleset first.
+Subsequent changes can then be made via Terraform.
+The deletion of these dashboard made rulesets needs to be done via the Cloudflare API with the following two calls.

 To use this example you must have the [jq](https://stedolan.github.io/jq/) utility installed.

-I am also using the 1.x version of Terraform.
+The 1.x version of Terraform is used with this tutorial.

 ```
 ❯ terraform --version
-Terraform v1.1.7
+Terraform v1.3.2
 on darwin_arm64
-+ provider registry.terraform.io/cloudflare/cloudflare v3.11.0
-+ provider registry.terraform.io/hashicorp/external v2.2.2
 ```

-1. First list any created (aka non-managed) rulesets.
+1. First list any created rulesets.

-> I have exported variables in the below call.
+> Variables for user credetials are exported first then the API call is made.

 ```
 zone_id=XXXXXXXXXX